🧠 Interrupts in 8085 Microprocessor – Explained with Diagram, Priority Table

 7.It does not affect interrupt control logic.It affects interrupt control logic.

-8.It is not used to interface peripherals that means it does not improve the throughput of the system.
+8.It is not used to interface peripherals, which means it does not improve the throughput of the system.
 It is used in program debugging.It is used to interface peripherals in interrupt-driven I/O. It improves the throughput of the system.

 Masking or unmasking of Interrupts in 8085